Bothwell Cheese

-Bothwell Cheese is Canada's largest independently owned cheese maker, known for its cheeses which are branded under the same name.
+Bothwell Cheese is known for its cheeses which are branded under the same name.
 The company, located in New Bothwell, Manitoba, was founded in 1936 as a co-operative by local farmers.
 It operated as such until 2002, when it was purchased by a group of private investors.

 Products

 Bothwell Cheese produces over 25 varieties of cheddar, mozzarella, smoked, traditional, and specialty cheeses.
 It also sells cheese curds, different flavors of shredded cheese, and variety packages.

-The company operates a retail shop at its New Bothwell plant, where it sells fresh cheese and company branded merchandise.
+The company operates retail shops in New Bothwell and Winnipeg where it sells fresh cheese and company branded merchandise.